Bayesian Optimization with Safety Constraints: Safe and Automatic Parameter Tuning in Robotics: Quadrotor Experiments

 \subsection{Context-Dependent Optimization}

-An additional aspect of using GPs to model the performance is that we can transfer knowledge to different environmental situations, called contexts~\cite{Krause2011Contextual-2}.
-Contexts are determined outside of the algorithm, and may correspond to environment conditions such as weather or external signals that cannot be affected by the algorithm.
-We model how the performance and constraint functions change with respect to these contexts, by multiplying the kernel function,~$k_p$, with another kernel,~$k_z$, over the contexts,
+In this section, we show how the knowledge about good controller parameters at low speeds can be used to speed up the safe learning at higher speeds.

+In our circle experiment, the quadrotor tracked a moving reference.
+As this reference moves with high velocities, the quadrotor gets pushed to its physical actuator limits and starts to lag behind the reference.
+This causes the circle that is flown by the quadrotor to have a smaller radius than the reference trajectory.
+In this section, the goal is to maximize the speed of the reference trajectory subject to the safety constraints of the previous experiment in~\cref{sec:experiment_circle}.
+One way to achieve this goal, is to add the speed of the reference point to the performance function.
+However, this would lead to more experiments, as the algorithm will explore the safe parameter space for every velocity.
+Instead, here we define the trajectory speed as a context, which is set externally.
+In particular, we set

+that is, we select the maximum velocity for which there are safe parameters known.
+While here we select the context manually, in practice contexts can be used to model any external, measurable variables, such as the battery level, see~\cref{sec:contextual_bayesian_optimization}.

-This kernel structure implies that function values are correlated when both parameters and the context are similar.
-In our circle experiment, we model how performance and constraints vary with desired speed by defining a kernel~$k_z(\dot{x}_\mathrm{des}, \dot{x}_\mathrm{des}')$ with parameters~${\sigma_\eta = 1}$ and~$l=0.25$.
-Based on the data from~\cref{sec:experiment_circle}, the new model defines speeds which are known to be safe.
-Starting from~\cref{sec:experiment_circle}, we run~\textsc{SafeOpt-MC} while increasing the speed to maximum safe values.
+In order to transfer knowledge about good controller parameters from the slow speed in~\cref{sec:experiment_circle} to higher speeds, we model how performance and constraints vary with desired speed by defining a kernel~$k_z(\dot{x}_\mathrm{des}, \dot{x}_\mathrm{des}')$ over contexts.
+We use the same kernel structure as in~\cref{eq:context_kernel} and hyperparameters~${\kappa = 1}$ and~$l=0.25$.
+Based on the data from~\cref{sec:experiment_circle}, the extended model allows us to determine speeds for which safe controller parameters are known.

+Starting from the data of the previous experiments in~\cref{sec:experiment_circle}, we run~\textsc{SafeOpt-MC} using the extended kernel with the additional speed context determined by~\cref{eq:speed_context}.
 This allows us to find optimal parameters for increasingly higher speeds, which satisfy the constraints.
-We can increase the speed safely up to~\unit[1.8]{m/s}.
+We can safely increase the speed up to~\unit[1.8]{m/s}.
 We show the mean performance function estimates for two speeds in ~\cref{fig:context_circle}.
-For lower speeds, the best controller parameters track the reference position more aggressively (low~$\tau$), while for higher speeds the optimal parameters put higher relative gains on the velocity~(${1/\tau^2 < 2\zeta/\tau}$).
+For lower speeds, the best controller parameters track the reference position more aggressively (low~$\tau$).
+For higher speeds, this behavior becomes unsafe as the quadrotor lags behind the reference point.
+Instead, the optimal parameters shift to higher time constants (lower gains).
 Additionally, as expected, high speeds lead to higher reference tracking errors.
-Overall, this approach allows us to find context-dependent parameters, while remaining within the safety constraints.
+Increasing the reference velocity any further causes the performance constraint to be violated.